nice-digital/cks-gatsby/functional-tests/README.md

 ### session not created: This version of ChromeDriver only supports Chrome version xx

 This usually occurrs after updating Chrome on your PC.
-When you run `npm i` (or `npm ci`), there's a package called _selenium-standalone_ that downloads the _latest_ ChromeDriver binaries at the point of install.
+When you run `npm ci`, there's a package called _selenium-standalone_ that downloads the _latest_ ChromeDriver binaries at the point of install.
 This binary is tied to a specific Chrome version, so if you update Chrome there's then a mismatch.
 So run `npm i selenium-standalone` to reinstall the package and update the Chromedriver binary to the latest.